Moog Taurus: Taurus II

 The original Taurus I was succeeded by the Taurus II, which was produced from 1981 to 1983.
 The Taurus II uses the same synthesis engine as a contemporary lead synthesizer, the Moog Rogue.
 The Taurus II was controlled through 18 foot pedals, modulation and pitch bend wheels, and a CV interface.
 The synthesizer also increased the amount of timbres and effects available.
 However, the Taurus II had no patch memory or foot controls apart from the pedals.
 Instead, the control panel was raised so that the player could manipulate it manually during performance.

+A version of the Taurus II pedal board with CV & gate outputs and no synth module was available - the model 343C Taurus II Controller.

 The value of the Taurus II did not appreciate as significantly as that of the Taurus I; in 2000, Mark Vail noted that the Taurus II was worth only about half as much as its predecessor.
 In general, the Taurus II is considered to be inferior to the original model because of its different synthesis engine.